callumbwhyte/umbraco-search-extensions/README.md

 ### Cultures

-Umbraco properties that have been set to "vary by culture" are indexed with a specific alias: `{culture}_{fieldName}`.
-For example, if the "pageTitle" field varies by culture and has 2 languages, English and Spanish, the index would contain 2 fields: `en_pageTitle` and `es_pageTitle`.
+Umbraco properties that have been set to "vary by culture" are indexed with a specific alias: `{fieldName}_{culture}`.
+For example, if the "pageTitle" field varies by culture and has 2 languages, English and Spanish, the index would contain 2 fields: `pageTitle_en` and `pageTitle_es`.

 A culture can be passed to `Field` and `NodeName` queries like this: